mboynes/post-type-icons/readme.txt

 = Does this do anything besides add icons? =

 Not at all!
 If you want more functionality, check out [SuperCPT](http://wordpress.org/plugins/super-cpt/), which helps you create custom post types, custom taxonomies, and add meta boxes.

-= This looks like crap =

-If you're not using the new admin design, you can install and activate the [MP6 Plugin](http://wordpress.org/plugins/mp6/) to get it.
-If you are using the new admin design, post to the support tab with your browser/OS/WP Version details.

 = I set my icons and they're never going to change.
 Is there a way to remove the plugin overhead and make it static? =